-North West Independent Adoption Agencies Caritas Care and Adoption Matters are delighted to have made their 50th placement with their innovative partnership service, Concurrent Planning.
+North West Independent Adoption Agencies Caritas Care and Adoption Matters are delighted to have made their 50th placement with their specialist adoption programme, Concurrent Planning.

 In 2014, the two adoption agencies joined forces after recognising a need for a service that focused on providing the best possible outcome for babies and toddlers in care who are likely to need adoption, but who still have a chance of being reunited with their birth family.